midas-network/rsv-scenario-modeling-hub/README.md

     - State level population size per year and per age from the US Census Bureau.

+- Birth Rate:
+    - Birth Number and Rate per state and per year from 1995 to 2022 included.
+    - Data from the US Census Bureau and from the Centers for Disease Control and Prevention, National Center for Health Statistics.
+National Vital Statistics System, Natality on CDC WONDER Online Database.

 - RSV data:
     - The National Respiratory and Enteric Virus Surveillance System (NREVSS) data at national and state level.